wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-user-experience-portals/includes/3-reusable-content.md

 ## Shortcuts

 The front-side content editor can be used to create the hierarchical structure of your portal by adding child pages, child files, and child shortcuts to a webpage.
 A shortcut can be a link to an external URL, another webpage or web file, or a forum on your portal.
-Shortcuts allow you to modify the sitemap without actually moving content.
+Shortcuts allow you to modify the site map without actually moving content.

 For example, consider scenarios when you have a **News** page that contains news categories.
 You might decide to list the latest company announcement as part of the news navigation.
 To accomplish that task, you would define a **Latest** shortcut (with the **News** page as a parent) that points to the latest announcement (which could be "buried" in the hierarchy and have a URL such as `https://www.contoso.com/news/2019/Q1/profit-up-20-percent`).
 As a result, your navigation would place a shortcut on a page from the hierarchy directly below the top level news categories.

 > [!div class="mx-imgBorder"]
 > [![Shortcut sample](../media/shortcut-sample.png)](../media/shortcut-sample.png#lightbox)

 Normally, the shortcut security is defined by the security target.
 Select **Disable target validation** to define shortcut visibility by the security that is assigned to the parent page.
-This action will determine whether the shortcut will be visible in the sitemap.
+This action will determine whether the shortcut will be visible in the site map.

 ## Redirects